3 things to know about the current crisis in Haiti

 Speaking to reporters the State Department's Miller said the crisis "underscores the urgency" of finalizing the Kenyan-led mission.

-Monique Clesca, who was part ofa civil society group that has promoted a holistic approach to ending the Haitian crisis, says part of the problem is that Prime Minister Henry has been solely focused on a military solution.
-Henry, she said, could have ordered a state of emergency from the time he came to power, allowing the police to bring the gangs under control and at the same time plan for elections.
+Clesca, who was part of a civil society group that has promoted a holistic approach to ending the Haitian crisis, says part of the problem is that Prime Minister Henry has been solely focused on a military solution.
+Henry, she says, could have ordered a state of emergency from the time he came to power, allowing the police to bring the gangs under control and at the same time plan for elections.

-"Instead, a few months after [he came to power], he went to the United Nations and said 'send me some troops' and then crossed his arms," Clesca said.
-"And that's all they did – wait and wait and wait."
+"Instead, a few months after [he came to power], he went to the United Nations and said, 'send me some troops,' and then crossed his arms," Clesca says.
+"And that's all they did — wait and wait and wait."

-On Friday, Henry and Kenyan President William Ruto witnessed the signing of a bilateral agreement authorizing the deployment of police officers to Kenya.
-The government of Kenya believes the agreement satisfies the objections of the Kenyan courts, which had stopped the deployment.
+On Friday, Henry and Kenyan President William Ruto witnessed the signing of a bilateral agreement authorizing the deployment of 1,000 Kenyan police officers to Haiti.
+Kenya's government believes the agreement satisfies the objections of the Kenyan courts, which had stopped the deployment.

+"It is a mission for humanity,"Ruto said.
+"It is a mission in solidarity with our brothers and sisters in Haiti."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.